There are lots of myths about interviews at Oxford, but really they're just conversations about your chosen subject - like a short tutorial.

 - organise a practice interview for yourself.
 This could be with a teacher or someone else who is familiar with your subject, but preferably not someone you know very well.
 This will help you to get some more experience of talking about yourself and your work in an unfamiliar environment.

 - remind yourself of the selection criteria for your chosen subject (you can find this on the relevant course page).

 Coming to Oxford

 Interviews take place in December, after the end of term.
 Accommodation and meals will be provided free of charge by the college which has invited you.
 Although most students will have returned home for Christmas, each college makes sure that there are plenty of undergraduates around to help and advise you.

 It’s a good idea to bring a book with you or some school or college work to do, as you will only spend a relatively small amount of your time in Oxford actually in interviews.
 You can also spend time with the other interview candidates as well as current undergraduates.

 Please wear whatever clothes you feel comfortable in.
 Most tutors will not dress formally, and it is not necessary for you to do so.
 We recommend that you bring copies of any written work you have submitted, and a copy of your personal statement, as tutors may refer to these during your interview.

-You will also need to bring your own personal items such as toiletries.
-It is advisable that you bring a mobile telephone, along with its charger, so that the college can contact you, if they need to.
+Along with your other personal items, we recommend that you bring a mobile phone so that the college can contact you if they need to.